Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 Backup Fulfillment

-If FBA hits limits or runs out:
+If FBA hits limits or runs out, you need a fallback:

 - Enable FBM on Amazon listings

-- Use 3PL for overflow
+- Use a 3PL for overflow

 The Stockout vs. Overstock Decision